FH-JOANNEUM-MSD/dual-job-dating/CODE_OF_CONDUCT.md

 ## Environment Details

 Set up your development environment by following the instructions in the `README.md` file.
 This includes setting up the Flutter, Angular, and ASP.NET Core environments.

+## Branches

+### main

+The main branch is the branch that will be pushed to the productiv system (App Store and Google Play Store).

+### development

+The development branch is used as a main branch for the developers.
+Everytime a developer wants to make new feature or work on a bug, the developer creates a new branch from the current developer branch and when the workload is finished the pull request will be created for the developer branch and tested on the developer branch.
+Afterwards the developer branch will be merged into the main branch, so it will be assured, that the main branch always has a working product ready for release.

 ## How to Submit Changes